rev-net/memo/memo.md

 | **Automint**       | How many $TOKENs get minted to a list of recipients at the start of the stage?
 This functions like a "pre-mint" only accessible once the stage has started.                                                                                                                                                                                                                   |
 | **Cash out tax**   | How much does the revnet's next potential cash out increase each time a $TOKEN holder cashes out?
 This means each revnet always quotes a cash out exchange rate that gets better as others cash out, take out loans, or new funds come in.
 The cash out tax is specified with a number 0-1, with 0.99 being the most intense tax and 0 being no tax.                                                                                                                                                                                                                                                                 |

-Revnets inherits some useful properties from Juicebox V4:
+Revnets inherit some useful properties from Juicebox V4:
 - **AMM Liquidity:** If $TOKEN holders add liquidity to an AMM[^3] and it offers a better price than the revnet, the revnet will route incoming payments to that market instead of issuing new $TOKENs.
 The revnet's split is applied to these buybacks as well.
 - **Multicurrency:** A revnet can accept and hold any number of assets received as revenue, though it defines its $TOKEN price in one consistent currency.
 If it issues 1,000 $TOKENs per ETH and the revnet is paid some USDC, $TOKENs are issued given the current USDC/ETH price.
 The revnet can be set up to either hold the USDC received and allow its $TOKEN holders to cash out from this balance, or auto-swap the USDC for an asset it prefers to hold.
 The network's $TOKENs are backed by the assets it chooses to hold, inheriting their risks and opportunities.
 - **Omni-chain:** Revnets can grow to accept money on new EVM-compatible networks[^4] as they emerge, and also offer cash outs on those networks.
 Holders can move their $TOKENs between chains.
 When they do, the revnet automatically moves its assets so that the $TOKENs maintain their underlying value.